sunggnus/sfsimpletodo/README.md

 the simple todo package

-adding todos to a latex file
+adding todos to a LaTeX file
 creating a table of todos
 show the position in the source of the todo show the filename of the file the todo was added